lpillus/bggn213_classwork_w20/README.md

 # bggn213_classwork_w20

-THIW IS MY CLASSWORK FROM BGGN-213 AT UC San Diego.
+THIW IS MY CLASSWORK FROM BGGN-213 Winter quarter 20202 AT UC San Diego.